pwalczysko/omero-guide-upload/docs/import-cli.rst

 **Important:**

-Someone wanting to perform an in-place import MUST have:
+A user performing an in-place import MUST have:

 -  a regular OMERO account

--  an OS-account with access to bin/omero
+-  an OS-account with ability to run omero commands on server machine

 -  read access to the location of the data